 “Today you can find the benefits you need in a machine that’s smaller than what you had originally,” O’Brien says.

-Sean Bifani, Mustang product manager, says there are plenty of skid steers on the market so contractors should have no problem finding the right fit for their company.
+Sean Bifani, Mustang product manager, says there are plenty of skid steers on the market so contractors should have no problem find the right fit for their company.

 “With the availability of different skid steer loaders with different operating capacities and different lift arms you want to find the piece of equipment that best serves the needs for the business,” Bifani says.
 “Typically, you don’t need to buy more than you need and it’s not effective to buy less than you need.”